fgolemo/course-2018-networks/6-windows.md

 In order to do anything on windows, you should first

     Note : Under Windows, we will use the command prompt in administrator mode - the equivalent of a Linux shell.
-To do this, press the windows key (or click the windows logo bottom left), type in `cmd`, and right-click on this program to select: Run as Administrator.
+To do this, press the windows key (or click the windows logo bottom left), type in `shell` or `command`, and right-click on this program to select: Run as Administrator.

 - **(A)** What is the IP address of the Windows machine?
 What is its network mask?
 Look in the control panel.
 Do you know why that is the case?